 Bettane & Desseauve

-Rated 2 stars (A solid, recommendable wine, though slightly more consistent and uniform than the previous one)
+Rated 2*Stars (A solid, recommendable wine, though a bit more consistent and uniform than the previous one)

 About the estate:

 Frédéric Sigonneau has revived the family estate: this newcomer to Chinon cut his teeth at Antoine Foucault.
 His six hectares in Cravant are certified organic, though he avoids the extremes of sulfur-free winemaking for most of his wines.
-The "Folies-du-Noyer-Vert" wines are aged in oak and are intended for short-term aging.
+The “Folies-du-Noyer-Vert” wines are aged in wood and are intended for short-term aging.

 Guide Hachette des vins

-Rated estate Award-winning wines (This producer's wines regularly receive awards from the guide)
+Rated Estate: Award-Winning Wines (This producer's wines regularly receive awards from the guide)

 About the estate: